Hielanman's Umbrella: Recent Development

 Glasgow Central Station and the Hielanman's Umbrella has been renovated several times.
 In 1998, the bridge was substantially refurbished by Railtrack (which later became Network Rail in 2002) in line with the rest of the station - its distinctive Venetian style windows were reglazed, and the gold "Central Station" lettering was applied.
 Efforts were also made to improve the environment underneath the bridge to encourage retailers back into the shop units - high powered lighting and extractor fans were installed.
 The street level entrances to Central Station under the bridge were also upgraded.

-In 2001, a new entrance to the burgeoning Arches nightclub and restaurant complex was added under the bridge which has led to the level of pedestrian footfall increasing markedly.
+In 2001, a new entrance to the burgeoning Arches nightclub and restaurant complex was added under the bridge which led to the level of pedestrian footfall increasing markedly.
 In 2015 The Hielanman's Umbrella, as part of the Glasgow Central Station, won the Scottish Design Award.

-In November 2019 a ten-year-regeneration plan for the Glasgow city centre was announced, including a plan of turning the Hielanman's Umbrella into a light and attractive station lobby.
+In November 2019, a ten-year-regeneration plan for the Glasgow city centre was announced, including a plan of turning the Hielanman's Umbrella into a light and attractive station lobby.